jtson82/graphbar/README.md

   python pdbbind_data.py
 ```

-4. Docking reuslts are compressed and splited in "data/" directory.
+4. Docking results are compressed and splited in "data/" directory.
 You should join files to one tar.gz file and extract it.
 ```
   cat docking.parta* > docking.tar.gz
   tar -xzvf docking.tar.gz